Meter-Ethereum-Hackathon/nft-marketplace/README.md

 ```
 # Configurations
 Hardhat chain ID: 1337
-If you see a compatibility issue between solidity pragma version with semver requirement, add the following to solhint.json
+If you see a compatibility issue between solidity pragma version with semver requirement, add the following to solhint.json (this project uses pragma 0.8.4)

 ```JSON
 "compiler-version": ["error", "^0.8.4"]